After the Deadlines

-After The Deadlines was an American evening news program of the early 1950s.
+After the Deadlines is an American evening news program of the early 1950s.
 It was broadcast on the ABC network from April 1951 to October 1952.

 Typical of evening television news programs of the era, it lasted fifteen minutes.
 After the Deadlines aired at 7:00 PM, earlier than its competitors, Camel News Caravan (NBC, 7:45 PM) and Douglas Edwards with the News (CBS, 7:30 PM) in an attempt to draw news viewers from these more-established networks.
 Its predecessor was News and Views, and its successor was All-Star News and, eventually, ABC World News Tonight, as seen in this list: